da1csb/SIEM-Honeypot-Azure/README.md

 This project demonstrates a cloud-based SIEM honeypot built in Microsoft Azure to observe real-world attack activity, analyze security logs, and visualize threat data.
 The lab focuses on SOC analyst fundamentals such as log monitoring, alerting, and investigation using Microsoft Sentinel.

 ## Architecture
-- Azure Windows Virtual Machine exposed to the public internet
+- Azure Ubuntu Virtual Machine exposed to the public internet
 - Network Security Group (NSG) configured to allow inbound traffic
 - Log Analytics Workspace for centralized log ingestion
 - Microsoft Sentinel used as the SIEM platform